milikest/-Human-Activity-Recognition-Using-Smartphones-Data-Set-/README.md

 # Cleaning and Creating a Big Dataset from Human Activity Recognition Using Smartphones Data Set
 ------------------------------------------------------------------------------------------------------------------------------
-In this script we collected the data from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+In this script I collected the data from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 In this data set 30 volunteers are asked to perform six different activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz were captured.